 An integrated, multi-age math and science pilot begins in the fall of 2017.
 This course will run for two hours per day, four days per week, all year.
 It will consist of students grades 6-12 chosen for their problem solving abilities, curiosity, and collaborative skills, and will introduce students to real-world problems for which they will use (largely but not exclusively) math and science skills to solve.
 Any given project could include exposure to and use of advanced maths, including calculus, probability and statistics, and will delve deep into scientific principles of biology, chemistry and physics.
 Students engaged in this program will be working through real problems on our property, all of which will be scalable and directly connected to food security and climate issues faced by others.

 For example, students will:

 - design and construct an Archimedes screw which will use the current from the river on our property to generate electricity for our farm, with a twin designed for wind power.
 This will include factoring flow rates in different seasons, projecting and planning against disturbances in the riparian ecosystem; figuring conversions for electrical current; and building the screw mechanism and infrastructure, and working with state and federal oversight agencies

-- breed pigs specifically for our micro-region, including traits for foraging ability, hardiness, meat proportions, reproduction, and growth.
+- breed pigs and sheep specifically for our micro-region, including traits for foraging ability, hardiness, meat proportions, reproduction, and growth.
 This will include historical research on breeds, genetics work, animal husbandry, food chemistry, curing (dealing with ambient factors as well as managed), and marketing of a “new” breed